vivekssv/python-scripts/README.md

 ### python-scripts

 - first_helloworld.py
-Maintance - Print hello world in console
+maintenance - Print hello world in console
 - forloop1.py
-Maintance - Array of index, forloop and if and else condition covered.
+maintenance - Array of index, forloop and if and else condition covered.